Craig interpolation: Proof of Craig's interpolation theorem

-But from and we know that

-Hence, ρ is a suitable interpolant for φ and ψ.

-QED

 Since the above proof is constructive, one may extract an algorithm for computing interpolants.
 Using this algorithm, if n = |atoms(φ') − atoms(ψ)|, then the interpolant ρ has O(exp(n)) more logical connectives than φ (see Big O Notation for details regarding this assertion).
 Similar constructive proofs may be provided for the basic modal logic K, intuitionistic logic and μ-calculus, with similar complexity measures.

 Craig interpolation can be proved by other methods as well.
 However, these proofs are generally non-constructive: